thisispaniz/Zebrate/pitchdeck/marketing.md

 Pediatricians and Family Doctors: These doctors regularly interact with families of autistic children.
 They can recommend our platform as a valuable resource during consultations.
 Specialists (e.g., Child Psychologists, Developmental Pediatricians): These experts work closely with autistic children and families, offering specialized advice and resources.
 Our platform can be a valuable addition to their resource pool.

+## Market Size and Share in Germany

+The prevalence of autism in Germany is estimated at approximately 0.5% of the population, which translates to about 1 in 200 people​ (IntechOpen - Open Science Open Minds)​.
+Given Germany's population of around 83 million, this suggests there are approximately 415,000 individuals with autism in the country.

+The primary target audience includes parents and caregivers of autistic children.
+Assuming a significant portion of the 415,000 individuals with autism are children, and considering the average family size, the number of households affected by autism could be around 100,000 to 150,000.

+Potential User Base:
+Including extended families, schools, therapy centers, and autism advocacy organizations that support autistic children, the potential user base for your platform expands significantly.
+This broader market includes educators, healthcare providers, and community organizations dedicated to supporting autism.